-Studies have shown that young people experiencing mental health difficulties can often work if they are given the support they need.
-And although returning to work and study may have its challenges, research suggests that it is likely to improve your progress towards good mental health and wellbeing.
+Research shows that many young people experiencing mental health difficulties can work if they have the right support.
+And while returning to work and study may have its challenges, there is good evidence that it will support your mental health and wellbeing.

 Download our fact sheet on the mental health benefits of work and study